Crystal-SDS/controller/doc/api_specification_storlets.md

 FIELD |  DESCRIPTION
 --- | ---
-**name** | The name of the storlet to be created.
+**name** | The name of the filter to be created.
-**language** |Currently must be 'java' **interface_version** | Currently we have a single version '1.0' **dependency** | A comma separated list of dependencies.
+**language** |Currently must be 'java' **interface_version** | Currently we have a single version '1.0' **dependencies** | A comma separated list of dependencies.
 Default: “ ” **object_metadata** | Currently, not in use, but must appear.
 Use the value 'no' **main** | The name of the class that implements the IStorlet API.
-In our case: 'com.ibm.storlet.identity.IdentityStorlet'
+In our case: 'com.ibm.filter.identity.Identityfilter'

 #### HTTP Request Example

 ```
-POST /storlets
+POST /filters
 ```

 ### Response